 - 1. STOP!
-Read the safety information in column 1. - 2.
+Read the safety information above. - 2.
 Make sure manual shutoff valve is fully open. - 3.
-Press in and turn control knob clockwise to the OFF position (see Figure 16). - 4.
+Turn control knob clockwise to the OFF position. - 4.
 Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, column 1.
-If you don't smell gas, go to the next step. - Press in control knob and turn counterclockwise to the PILOT/ IGN position.
-Keep control knob pressed in for five (5) seconds.
+Follow "B" in the safety information in column 1.
+If you don't smell gas, go to the next step. - 5.
+Turn control knob counterclockwise to the PILOT position.
+Press in control knob for five (5) seconds (see Figure 16).